PAIDiPaidThis.com

 Is a diagnostic check worth paying for?

-Usually yes, because guessing at a fault can mean buying parts you did not need.
-A diagnostics check narrows it down before you spend on repairs.
-And since many garages refund the fee if you have the work done with them, it often costs nothing in the end.
+Usually yes, because guessing at a fault can mean buying parts you didn't need.
+A diagnostics check narrows down the problem before you spend money on repairs.
+Since many garages refund the fee if you have the work done with them, it often ends up costing nothing at all.

-Does a diagnostic tell you exactly what is wrong?
+Does a diagnostic tell you exactly what is wrong with the car?

 Not always.
-A fault code points to a system or a sensor reading that is out of range, not necessarily the exact broken part.
-A good technician uses the code as a starting point and investigates from there, which is why two garages can read the same code but suggest different next steps.
+A fault code points to a system or a sensor reading that's out of range, not necessarily the exact broken part.
+A good technician treats the code as a starting point and investigates from there, which is why two garages can read the same code but recommend different next steps and different bills.

-Yes, a basic plug-in code reader is cheap and tells you what a warning light relates to.
-It will not interpret the finer detail the way a garage's equipment and experience can, but for a recurring light on an older car it can save you a trip just to find out what is going on.
+Yes, a basic plug-in code reader is cheap and will tell you roughly what a warning light relates to.
+It won't interpret the finer detail the way a garage's equipment and experience can, but for a recurring light on an older car it can save you a trip just to find out what's going on before you decide whether it's worth booking in.